 How Long Should You Hold The Stretch

 Some investigations have had people hold the stretch for 20 seconds.
 In other studies, the time is longer.
 Don't get overwhelmed by this.
 Instead, just stretch to you feel mild discomfort and hold that position for a few seconds.
 As you get better, you can hold the stretch for longer times.
-If you are in the 10 seconds to 30-seconds window, you are doing ok.
+If you are in the 10-second to 30-second window, you are doing ok.

 Do You Have To Do Yoga To Get Benefits?